-B2Gold's strategic focus is to acquire interests in mineral properties with demonstrated potential for hosting economic mineral deposits with gold deposits as the primary focus, to undertake exploration and drilling campaigns to define and develop resources and services on these properties and to develop, construct and operate mines on such properties.
-The properties owned by the Company or in which the Company has an interest, are at various stages of exploration, either with drilling having occurred on the property or with drill ready targets and drilling scheduled to commence or continue in 2008.
-The Company's interests that are considered to be material are its interests in the Gramalote, Quebradona and Miraflores properties in Colombia and the East and West Kupol licenses in Russia.
-The Company also holds a 100% interest in the Mocoa property in Colombia.
+The Company's strategic focus is to acquire interests in mineral properties with demonstrated potential for hosting economic mineral deposits with gold deposits as the primary focus, to undertake exploration and drilling campaigns to define and develop resources and services on these properties and to develop, construct and operate mines on such properties.
+The properties owned by the Company or in which the Company has an interest, are at various stages of exploration, either with drilling having occurred on the property or with drill ready targets and drilling scheduled to commence or continue in 2009.
+The Company's interests that are considered to be material are its interests in the Gramalote and Quebradona properties in Colombia and the East and West Kupol licenses in Russia.
+The Company also holds a 100% interest in the Mocoa property and a right to earn a 100% interest in the Miraflores property, both in Colombia.